Despite a charming cast, the film suffers from a host of unlikable characters and a silly storyline

 Hugh Grant was giving his routine performance although it still worked fine.
 Drew Barrymore was also pretty good and she had many funny lines.
 Most people I know can't stand her at all but I usually find her pretty charming.
 Kristen Johnston was great and I hope to see more of her in the future because after her show was ended, she seemed to have disappeared.
 The rest of the cast gave acceptable performances except for Haley Bennett who was quite annoying and her character got old very fast.
 Overall, Music and Lyrics is nothing mind-blowing but it is a fun little flick that's worth checking out.
 Rating 7/10

-A creepy and effective horror remake A family traveling through the Nevada desert are sent on a short-cut that puts them into the path of a deadly group of killer mutants, who have been preying on innocent travelers for years.
+A family traveling through the Nevada desert are sent on a short-cut that puts them into the path of a deadly group of killer mutants, who have been preying on innocent travelers for years.

 The Hills Have Eyes is a scary and effective horror film that actually takes the time to develop everything instead of just rushing into the violence.
 For this type of film, there are really only two formulas that are commonly used today.
 The director could either develop the characters and story so the audience becomes familiar with them or the director can just do a quick introduction and just rush into all the murders.
 The Hills Have Eyes is an example of the former and it does a good job at it.
 The pacing is not too slow at the beginning and we get to know everyone as well as get a good look at the location.
 Then like a torpedo, the film just takes off and it manages to be memorable without being gory or over the top.